Click here to go to our VSWR calculator

 The reflection coefficient is what you'd read from a Smith chart.
-A reflection coefficient magnitude of zero is a perfect match, a value of one is perfect reflection.
+A reflection coefficient with a magnitude of zero is a perfect match, a value of one is perfect reflection.
 The symbol for reflection coefficient is uppercase Greek letter gamma ().
-Note that the reflection coefficient is a vector, so it includes an angle.
+Note that the reflection coefficient is a complex value, so it includes an angle.
 Unlike VSWR, the reflection coefficient can distinguish between short and open circuits.
 A short circuit has a value of -1 (1 at an angle of 180 degrees), while an open circuit is one at an angle of 0 degrees.
 Quite often we refer to only the magnitude of the reflection coefficient.
-The symbol for this is the lower case Greek letter .
+The symbol for this is the lower case Greek letter ρ.

 The return loss of a load is merely the magnitude of the reflection coefficient expressed in decibels.
 The correct equation for return loss is: